Ice cubes in the bottle?

 Eiswürfel in der Flasche? - kukki Cocktail

-How do they get in there?
-And how do you come up with such an idea?
-What's the point of all this anyway?
-But just to start with: One of the two kukki founders, Josef “Sepp” Klemm, had the idea of working on drinks with ice in bottles early on.
-“Beer is not my thing, so I wanted to create a different drink in the bottle.
-Cocktails, for example,” says Sepp.
-In the small workshop on his parents' farm in Bavaria, he first froze the ice in plastic bags, crushed it with a hammer and then put it in the bottles.
-Of course it shouldn't stay that way.
+How did they get in there?
+And how did anyone come up with such an idea?
+What's the point of all this?
+But let's start at the beginning: One of the two kukki Founder, Josef “Sepp” Klemm Sepp had the idea of experimenting with drinks in bottles with ice from an early age.
+"Beer isn't really my thing, so I wanted to create a different kind of bottled drink.
+Cocktails, for example," Sepp explains.
+In the small workshop on his parents' farm in Bavaria, he first froze the ice in plastic bags, crushed it with a hammer, and then put it into the bottles.
+Of course, that wasn't the end of it.

-Through his mechanical engineering studies, Sepp was able to build special equipment such as ice molds himself and carry out the first long-term tests - the cylindrical ice “cubes” were born.
-By the way, he has registered a patent for this, because not all ice cream is the same.
-The kukki ice must be pressed particularly tightly and of high quality so that when it thaws, the drink becomes liquid and the ice remains ice.
-And this also clarifies the question of how the ice gets into the bottle.
+Thanks to his mechanical engineering studies, Sepp was able to build specialized equipment like ice molds himself and conduct initial long-term tests – and the cylindrical ice "cubes" were born.
+He has, incidentally, applied for a patent for this, because not all ice is created equal. kukki The ice must be pressed very firmly and be of high quality so that when it thaws, the drink becomes liquid and the ice remains ice.
+And that also answers the question of how the ice gets into the bottle.

 Die Evolution von kukki Cocktail - kukki Cocktail